Pranjal0310/CHATBOT-Using-Natural-Language-Processing-and-Tensorflow/README.md

 # CHATBOT-Using-Natural-Language-Processing-and-Tensorflow
-in this jupyternotebook, We are going to Build a Chatbot that Understands the Context of Sentense and Respond accordingly.
+in this Jupyter Notebook, We are going to Build a Chatbot that Understands the Context of Sentense and Respond accordingly.
 These are the Things that we are going to do in this project -

 1. Transforming the Conversational Intents into Tensorflow model (Neural Network using TFLEARN) using NLP and Save it as Pickle also.